stephenmetzger99/DbContextDemo/README.md

 * Service layer
   There is only one service, which plays a central role to this demo.
   Most of the endpoints bypass the service layer, except the POST /orders endpoint
+* this is for sinplicity of the demo
 * Peristance
   Most of the work was done here
   There are multiple Repos that use dbcontext differently.

-A standard generic repository is used.
-Generic repos arent ideal but they suffice for a quick demo.
+A generic repository pattern was utilized for a quick demo.